-Herb and spice butters looks at imaginative ways to use probably the oldest spread since Adam.
-Avoid at all costs the margarines that consist of hydrogenated fat; it's positively dangerous.
+This page on herb and spice butters looks at imaginative ways to make probably the oldest spreads since Adam.
+Avoid at all costs the margarines that are made from hydrogenated-fat; they are positively dangerous.

-It's been a huge relief to those of us who detest margarine that researchers doing a massive meta analysis of 70 of the best studies have found that in fact there is absolutely no conclusive scientific evidence that changing from margarine to butter has any benefit whatsoever.
-In short, butter is back.
+It's been a huge relief to those who detest margarine that researchers doing a massive meta-analysis of the 70 best studies have found that in fact there is absolutely no conclusive scientific evidence that changing from butter has any benefit whatsoever; certainly not in relation to heart disease and stroke.

-Take a pound of butter, and cut it into fifths for these herb and spice butters; roughly 100g each.
+Take a pound of dairy-pride, and cut it into fifths for these herb and spice butters; roughly 100g each.

-I might add an opinion that it is almost certainly dependent on enjoying a well rounded diet.
-Those who only like meat and potatoes, cookies, donuts and ice-cream should avoid these herb and spice butters, and margarine too.
-Black and white TV went out a long time and as with food, it's time to step up to colour.
+I might add an opinion that the goodness of dairy is almost certainly dependent on enjoying a well-rounded platter.
+Those who only like meat and potatoes should probably avoid these herb and spice butters, and margarine too for that matter.

 It's interesting that one can train the tongue to enjoy almost anything given a bit of motivation.
 Astonishingly some have even come to relish margarine over butter.

-Herb and spice butters are back in vogue since we discovered just how bad the hydrogenated fat in margarine is.
+Herb and spice butters are back in vogue since we discovered just how bad the hydrogenated-fats in margarine are; they are highly inflammatory.

-Simply take a lump of butter at room temperature, soften it with a wooden spoon and squish in the your chosen ingredients; then roll it into a log of sorts and freeze it in the wrapping it came in.
+Simply take a lump of butter at room temperature, soften it with a wooden-spoon and squish in your chosen ingredients; then roll it into a log of sorts and freeze it in the wrapping it came in.

-Avoid where possible all the cling wraps that are around today; I seriously believe they should not be near food, and in any case they contribute to the crud that is smothering our planet.
-Unless we wean ourselves of plastic soon, or use it far more judiciously, our grandchildren won't have a home as we know it to enjoy.
+Avoid where possible all the cling-wraps that are around today; I seriously believe they shouldn't be near food, and in any case they contribute to the crud that is smothering our planet.
+Unless we wean ourselves off plastic soon, or use it far more judiciously, our grandchildren will not have a home as we know it to enjoy.

 Then it's easy to cut that roll into circles and serve it up; they look and are fantastic.

-Probably the oldest herb and spice butter has the cordon bleu name Maitre d'Hotel; it's simply a butter flavoured with finely chopped parsley and freshly squeezed lemon juice.
+Probably the oldest herb and spice butter has the cordon bleu name Maitre d'Hotel; it is simply flavoured with finely-chopped parsley and freshly squeezed lemon juice.

 You could also squeeze it into ice cube trays if you have lots of energy, but that means a lot more washing up; better than cling-wrap, mind you.
 We just keep it in a small reusable plastic container.

-Drop it onto your hot boiled potatoes to lower their glycemic index and, in any case it tastes sublime.
-Butter your toast with it and plop a wet and slushy scrambled eggs on it; simply divine.
+Drop it onto your hot boiled-potatoes to lower the glycemic index and, in any case, it tastes sublime.
+Butter your toast with Maitre d'Hotel and plop wet and slushy scrambled eggs on it; simply divine.

-Control the amount of lemon juice to suit your purpose for your Maitre d'Hotel.
-The taste of freshly baked bread and butter is as old as that of ice cold water bubbling from a spring gurgling up from the ground.
+Control the amount of lemon juice to suit your purpose for the Maitre d'Hotel.
+The taste of freshly-baked bread and butter is as old as that of ice cold water bubbling from a spring gurgling up from the ground.

-Enjoy your sardine butter (you could use anchovies) on crispy hot wholewheat toast, but equally you could melt it onto any vegetables; you could use anchovies instead.
+Enjoy your sardine butter on crispy wholewheat-toast, but equally you could melt it onto any vegetables; you could use anchovies instead.

-Use any hard cheese that you fancy; in fact, I never tried it with a Camembert or Blue cheese; something to try tomorrow.
+Use any hard-cheese that you fancy.
+In fact, I have never tried it with a Camembert or Feta; something to try tomorrow.

-Again, use one of these herb and spice butters on your starches; it lowers the glycemic index and lessens any surge in blood glucose.
-It's lovely on pasta and butternut, and of course on rice or potatoes.
+Use one of these herb and spice butters on your starches; they will lower the glycemic index and lessen any surges in blood-glucose.
+It's lovely on pasta and pumpkin and, of course, rice or potatoes.

-As I'm sure you know, those carrying a lot of unwanted extra pounds should be minimising all their carbohydrate, but particularly those that are refined like virtually all breads, white rice, scones and cakes too.
+As I'm sure you know, those carrying a lot of unwanted extra pounds should be reducing all their carbohydrate, but particularly those that are refined like virtually all commercial breads; white rice, scones and cakes too.
 Herb and spice butters will not minimise the devastating effect of these fake-foods.

 Never follow any recipe slavishly; it stifles your own creativity.
-Add some garlic if that's to your fancy today, or a teaspoon of freshly chopped chilies.
+Add some garlic if that's to your fancy today, or half a teaspoon of freshly-chopped chilies.

 Use this horseradish butter with any of your meat dishes.
-It's also great with fried fish and grilled chicken wings.
+It's also great with fried-fish and grilled chicken.

-Chili, garlic and lemon butter is just delicious in a hundred different ways.
-Since I myself don't eat crackers, because of what they do to my blood glucose, I'm not going to recommend them, but you indulge by all means, unless you too are prediabetic.
+Chili and lemon-butter is just delicious in a hundred different ways.
+Since I myself don't eat crackers, because of what they do to my blood-glucose, I am not going to recommend them, but you indulge by all means, unless you too are prediabetic.

-But on a sourdough bread, new potatoes or with lightly boiled lima beans, it is simply terrific.
+But on a slice of sourdough bread, new-potatoes or with lightly boiled lima beans it is simply terrific.

 Now that butter is back, we can use it without fear provided we enjoy those foods that lower cholesterol on a daily basis.

-Simply mash the whole lot up with a fork, and hey presto, you have one of the best herb and spice butters in the world.
+Simply mash the whole lot up with a fork, or a stick blender, and hey-presto, you have one of the best herb and spice butters in the world.

 56 Groenekloof Rd,